a1xd/rawaccel/grapher/ReadMe/FAQ.md

 No. Once settings are passed to the driver by the GUI, they stay in use until the computer is shut down.

 ## Does the GUI need to be run every time I start my PC?
 Yes.
 The driver itself does not store your settings.
-To enable them on PC start, run the GUI, or run "writer.exe settings.json".
+To enable them on PC start, run the GUI, or run `writer.exe settings.json`.

 ## I don't understand something, or have some other question.
 Read the guide to see if it answers your question.
 If not, join our [Discord](https://discord.gg/7pQh8zH) and ask.